Main content start

 A.B., Harvard University, Russian and Soviet Studies (1990)

 Kenneth A. Schultz is William Bennett Munro Professor of Political Science at Stanford University.
 His research examines international conflict and conflict resolution.
 He is the author of Democracy and Coercive Diplomacy and World Politics: Interests, Interactions, and Institutions (with David Lake and Jeffry Frieden), as well as numerous articles in peer-reviewed scholarly journals.
-He was the recipient the 2003 Karl Deutsch Award, given by the International Studies Association, and a 2011 Dean’s Award for Distinguished Teaching, awarded by Stanford’s School of Humanities and Sciences.
+He was the recipient the 2003 Karl Deutsch Award, given by the International Studies Association, and a 2025 Walter J. Gores Award for Excellence in Teaching, awarded by Stanford University.
 He received his PhD in political science from Stanford University.

 Research Interests